irfanhakim-as/charts/mika/flex/README.md

       If any of these services were deployed externally, you may exclude them from these configuration options.

-   - Configure the rest of the `ingress` settings (i.e. `ingress.clusterIssuer`) in the `values.yaml` file as required by your own cluster environment.
+   - Configure the rest of the `ingress` settings (i.e. `ingress.clusterIssuer`) in the chart values file as required by your cluster environment.

 5. **(Optional)** Use NodePort for serving Flex services exclusively within your network.

-   - Set the service type of the Flex installation to NodePort by setting `service.type: "NodePort"` in the `values.yaml` file.
+   - Set the service type of the Flex installation to NodePort by setting `service.type: "NodePort"` in the chart values file.

-   - **(Optional)** Explicitly set the node port for each Flex service by updating their corresponding `service.nodePort` setting in the `values.yaml` file (i.e. `service.bazarr.nodePort: "30000"`).
+   - **(Optional)** Explicitly set the node port for each Flex service by updating their corresponding `service.nodePort` setting in the chart values file (i.e. `service.bazarr.nodePort: "30000"`).
 Otherwise, a random, available port will be allocated for each service.

    - Access any of the deployed Flex service from any device within your network by using the node IP and node port assigned to the corresponding service (i.e. `http://<node_ip>:<node_port>`).